NickleDave/NickleDave/README.md

 I do research in the areas of
 machine learning, artificial intelligence, cognition, and neuroscience.

-## animal vocalizations and bioacoustics
+## Animal vocalizations and bioacoustics

 ### **TweetyNet**
 Recently I collaborated with [Yarden Cohen](https://yardencsgithub.github.io/)